- What is the Downtown Women’s Center?

 - Donate – Another way to get involved with DWC is by contributing financially, which makes the work we do every day possible.
 You can make a donation here.

 - Volunteer – Donating your time to ending homelessness by volunteering with a service provider is a great way to make an impact.
 If you’re in the Los Angeles area, we have a number of individual and group volunteer opportunities available here.

 - Shop MADE by DWC – Support the Downtown Women’s Center by shopping at our social enterprise, MADE by DWC.
 100% of product proceeds support the programs and services at DWC.
 You can purchase handmade products including soy wax candles, all-natural soaps, block-printed cards, and more at our online store or at either of our two storefronts: MADE by DWC Resale Boutique (325 S. Los Angeles St., 90013) or our MADE by DWC Café and Gift Boutique (442 S. San Pedro St., 90013).

 I am a student working on a project, and I’d like to include information about the Downtown Women’s Center.
 Can you answer my specific questions via phone or email?

 We appreciate you including DWC in your school project!
 Unfortunately, we do not have the capacity to respond individually to student requests.
 Please use this website page as a resource for any questions you have about our work.
-You can also schedule a tour and view our 2016 Annual Report and Needs Assessment for more information about DWC and women’s homelessness.
+You can view our 2016 Annual Report and Needs Assessment for more information about DWC and women’s homelessness.

 I’d love to volunteer at the Downtown Women’s Center.
 How can I get started?